Advanced Land Navigation

 If you already know the basics, then our Advanced Land Navigation course will provide you with the rest of the essential skills that you’ll need to confidently use a map and compass.
 You’ll learn to better understand terrain features, calculate and track distances, develop a route plan, plot UTM/MGRS coordinates, and apply search techniques to hone in on your objective.
 Even better, while this is a group class with several shared training components, you will spend most of the day moving solo between checkpoints according to your skill and comfort level — with a lot of personalized instruction — so that you can maximize your learning.

-This course is designed to build on our Basic Land Navigation course.
-Many clients take our Basic and Advanced Land Navigation courses back-to-back in the same weekend.
+This course is designed to build on our Basic Land Navigation which many clients take back-to-back in the same weekend.
 That’s because it typically takes two days to cover the essentials of using a map and compass.

 Highlights

-- Learn how to confidently use a map and compass to navigate in the wild
+- Learn how to terrain associate in the outdoors

-- Learn how to calculate distances, understand terrain, and plot coordinates
+- Learn how to calculate distances, route plan, and search for a checkpoint

-- Learn the land navigation skills taught to our service people in the U.S. Military
+- Learn the same land navigation skills taught to our service people in the U.S. military

-Description of the Level of Physical Difficulty – Moderate: This course involves walking over varying distances at a steady pace over varying terrain that will include off-trail sections, rough spots, unexpected obstacles, and low to steep inclines and declines.
+The physical difficulty of this course is Moderate.
+This course involves walking over varying distances at a steady pace over varying terrain that will include off-trail sections, rough spots, unexpected obstacles, and low to steep inclines and declines.
 This course is conducted in varying weather conditions, including hot, cold, humid, rain, wind, and snow, or a mixed combination.
-This course is best suited for those in good physical condition.
+This course is best suited for those in generally good physical condition.
+It's typically an active day, but since you'll be spending most of it solo, you can set your own pace.

 What should you bring?